 The war in Ukraine is a seismic shift in a region still shaped by the legacy of the Soviet era.
 As a conflict, it exposes how war, energy, and information are tied together as issues in this complex new geopolitical age.

 In the coming weeks and months, the Green European Journal will continue to follow the fallout from the war and what it means for societies across Europe and around the world.
-We’ll be publishing on a weekly basis and collect our Ukraine-related articles on this page.
+We’ll be publishing on a weekly basis and collecting our Ukraine-related articles on this page.
+Sign up to our newsletter below to get the latest articles and interviews on the war in Ukraine in your inbox.

 To go further on geopolitics, and especially on the relationship between geopolitics and climate and ecology, we recommend becoming a print subscriber and reading our latest edition Moving Targets: Geopolitics in a Warming World.